cyverse/atmosphere-v2-apiary-docs/src/tags.md

     [Tag][]

 ### Update a Tag [PATCH]
 Currently only Atmosphere staff can update tag information.
+The following properties can be updated:
+- **name**: a name of the tag
+- **description**: a description of the tag

 + Request (application/json)